CymChristabel/NCE/README.md

 This is a New Concept English study app based on Ionic

-Purpose: To pass my gratulation assessment
+Purpose: To pass my graduation assessment